shankar4/Functional-Genomics/Tools/EDirect/readme.md

 EDirect (aka Entrez Direct) and E-utilities (Entrez utilities) are NCBI tools to access 38 genetics related databases.
+EDirectr is command shell based.
+After woriking with E-utilities scripts in Perl, over the past few days, it is clear that command shell interface will be easier to use and understand (both need Perl).
+This matches with the recommendation of Dr. Pevsner in his book: Bioinformatics and Functional Genomics.

-My documentation here is based on perl scripts that they use.
-I will document later info on R packages, once I have learned more.
+My documentation of E-utilities here is based on perl scripts that they use.

 Links: https://www.ncbi.nlm.nih.gov/books/NBK25497/ and https://www.ncbi.nlm.nih.gov/books/NBK179288/

-EDirect, per Dr. Pevsner (author of Bioinformatics and Functional Genomics), is far easier to use than Entrez Utilities (EUtil), but is command shell based.
+For **EDirect**:

 EDirect runs on Unix and needs Perl installed.
 I installed Perl module infrastructure from metacpan.org.
 It is an open source engine for the
 Comprehensive Perl Archive Network (CPAN).